Yielding and memory in a driven mean-field model of glasses: V ariable quenched disorder and thermal annealing

 In testing these expectations, one should bear in mind that while under thermal annealing the typical energy scale remains the same (inherited from interparticle interactions), this is not the case upon varying $J$ in the model.
-To stress this point, we plot in the inset of Fig.~\ref{fig:fig4}a the variation of the average energy $U_0$ of the non-driven model with $J$, revealing a variation of $U_0(J)$ by 4 orders of magnitude, when $J$ is varied by an order of magnitude.
+To stress this point, we plot in the inset of Fig.~\ref{fig:fig4}a the variation of the average energy per oscillator $U_0/N$ of the non-driven model with $J$.
+It varies from $U_0/N\=-2.65\!\times\!10^{-4}$ to $U_0/N\=-2.68$, i.e., by $4$ orders of magnitude, when $J$ is varied by an order of magnitude.
 Consequently, in the oscillatory driven case to be considered, we focus on the energy difference $\Delta U_{\rm ss}$ relative to the minimal steady-state energy as a function of $f_0$.
 The results for $\Delta{U}_{\rm ss}(f_0)$ are presented in Fig.~\ref{fig:fig4}a, for $J\=0.1\!-\!1.1$ (see legend in Fig.~\ref{fig:fig4}b).

 An immediate observation in Fig.~\ref{fig:fig4}a is that the yielding amplitude $f_{\rm y}(J)$ is an increasing function of $J$.
 While we do not discuss here theoretical considerations that may predict this dependence (and in fact indicate a stronger than linear dependence), we replot the results as $\Delta{U}_{\rm ss}(f_0/J)$ in Fig.~\ref{fig:fig4}b.
-The latter supports the expectations stated above that the degree of mechanical annealibility is largest for $J\=1.1$ (the largest $J$ used) and that it decreases with decreasing $J$ until a ``brittle-like'' behavior with no yielding is observed for $J\!\le\!0.3$.
+The latter supports the expectations stated above that the degree of mechanical annealibility increases with $J$ and for sufficiently small $J$ a ``brittle-like'' behavior with no yielding emerges.
 These findings are qualitatively similar to the corresponding phenomenology observed as a function of the degree of thermal annealing~\cite{Leishangthem2017-sw,Schinasi-Lemberg2020-ry,Yeh2020-ve,Bhaumik2021-mr,Goswami2025-qv}.